Financial Advisor vs. Financial Planner vs. Personal CFO: Who Do You Actually Need?

 The problem?
 A plan is a snapshot in time.
 It is often a static document that gets filed away in a drawer.
 When life shifts—a divorce, a market correction, or a family crisis—the plan becomes obsolete.
 You don't just need a map; you need a governance system that adapts to change.

-3. The Personal CFO (The Governor)
+3. The Personal CFO (The Strategist)

-The Focus: The Alliance.
+The Focus: The Financial System.

 The Metric: Sovereignty & Multi-Generational Order.